 What is an ACH payment?
 The complete guide

-In this guide, we’ll explain what is ACH, why it’s important for your business, how it works, and how to use it as a secure payment method.
+In this guide, we’ll answer these questions, and learn what ACH is, how it works, why it’s important for your business, and how to use it as a secure payment method.

-In this chapter, we’ll discuss the basic definition of ACH, a brief history, and the role of Nacha, the organization that oversees it.
+Let’s begin with a basic ACH payment meaning, a brief history, and the role of Nacha, the organization that oversees the ACH network.

 The definition of ACH

 The ACH network is composed of banks and other financial institutions (also known as clearing houses).
-The network provides an efficient way to directly transfer funds electronically between bank accounts—without using paper checks, wire transfers, credit cards, or cash.
+ACH provides an efficient way to directly transfer funds electronically between bank accounts—without using paper checks, wire transfers, credit cards, or cash.

 A brief history of ACH payments